Search TwitterFacebookInstagram

 Why study Food Technology?

 Food is a vital part of our daily lives and is essential for life.
 As our students become adults and have busy lives, it is easy to choose food which has been ready prepared, however, it is more nutritious and often cheaper to cook simple, delicious food.
-Learning how to cook is a crucial life skill that enables pupils to feed themselves and others affordably and well, now and in later life.
+Learning how to cook is a crucial life skill that enables students to feed themselves and others affordably and well, now and in later life.

-The KS3 schemes of learning intends to instil a love of cooking in pupils while teaching nutrition, healthy eating, food provenance and the working characteristics of food materials.
+The KS3 schemes of learning intends to instil a love of cooking in students while teaching nutrition, healthy eating, food provenance and the working characteristics of food materials.
 At its heart, the subject focuses on nurturing students’ practical cookery skills, providing them with a strong understanding of nutrition.

 KS3 Food Technology (See Learning Journey)